Visa Traveler

 Personal Experience

-For my Malaysia eVisa, I have uploaded the flight tickets for in and out of Malaysia.
+For my Malaysian eVisa, I have uploaded the flight tickets for in and out of Malaysia.
 My flight tickets were Vietnam-Malaysia-India.
-The consulate did not approve my visa instead asked me to upload the flight tickets for the complete Itinerary, that is India-Vietnam-Malaysia-India.
+The consulate did not approve my visa, instead asked me to upload the flight tickets for the complete Itinerary, that is India-Vietnam-Malaysia-India.
 I had to then upload my complete itinerary.
 My visa was eventually approved.
 I could have saved time by uploading the complete itinerary upfront.

-He had to convince the consulate that he would be staying permanently in Australia as he had a residence permit.
+He had to convince the consulate that he would be staying permanently in Australia, as he had a residence permit.
 He could have avoided the unnecessary back-and-forth communication and a trip to the consulate by just uploading a complete itinerary upfront.

 —